|Ithaca Guitar Works

 Instrument repair (which is, of course, a means to an end) often takes two different forms, depending upon the desired outcome of repair.
 It is important to give your full consideration to the differing repair “philosophies”.
 These two methods can be defined as a practical player’s (or Pragmatic) approach and collector’s (or antique restoration) approach.

-The Pragmatic approach emphasizes an amalgamation of structural integrity, a more reasonable budget and potentially less future maintenance.
+The Pragmatic approach emphasizes structural integrity, a more reasonable budget and potentially less future maintenance.
 Conversely, antique restoration keeps the instrument’s value as a collectable antique as the main priority.
 In this approach keeping an instrument “original” is the main goal: whenever possible old parts are repaired and reused and all modifications are avoided.

 Resources for Luthier’s and Repair Persons